-During the fourth quarter of 2015, the Company initiated restructuring activities at its Distribution segment in order to align the cost structure of the organization to its current revenue levels.
-Such actions include workforce reductions and the consolidation of field operations where its Distribution segment has multiple facilities in the same location.
+During the fourth quarter of 2015, the Company initiated restructuring activities at its Distribution segment in order to align the cost structure of the organization to its then current revenue levels.
+Such actions included workforce reductions and the consolidation of field operations where its Distribution segment had multiple facilities in the same location.

-The restructuring has resulted in net workforce reductions of 63 employees and the exiting of four facilities.
+The restructuring resulted in net workforce reductions of 60 employees and the exiting of four facilities.
 As of December 31, 2015, we had communicated the workforce reductions to affected employees.
-The Company incurred all workforce reduction costs and facility related costs during 2015.
+The Company recorded all the related workforce reduction and facility consolidation costs during 2015 in "Selling, general and administrative expenses" on the Company's Consolidated Statements of Operations.